Ludwig Goransson is having the best year ever. Period.

 NEW YORK (AP) — He's had his hand in two of the year's biggest pop culture moments — with the film "Black Panther" and the song "This Is America" — but unlike Michael B. Jordan or Childish Gambino, Ludwig Goransson can easily walk down the street like a regular dude.

 At just 34, the talented and skilled composer from Sweden is having the best year of his career.
-He completed the film score for the uber-successful "Black Panther," even traveling to Senegal for three weeks to learn about African music and work with local musicians.
+He completed the film score for the uber-successful "Black Panther," even traveling to Senegal for three weeks and South Africa for a week to learn about African music and work with local musicians.

 He earned three nominations at this year's Grammy Awards for his production and songwriting work on Gambino's 2016 album, "Awaken, My Love!," and the duo reached even greater heights with the epic "This Is America" — and its heralded video — which went viral and became an instant No. 1 smash in May.
 Goransson also composed music for "Venom," released last month, and returned to the "Creed" franchise to do its film score ("Creed II" hits U.S. theaters on Wednesday).